m-abdelgawad/analytical-SQL/README.md

 <img src="screenshots/Q1.png">

-then used the `LAG` function to answer this question, as follows:
+then used the `LAG` function to get the previous subtotal, and the `SUM` fucntion to get the total previous subtotals, for each product, as follows:

 <img src="screenshots/Q1-query.png">